Skip to content

 Long-form

-Most YouTube intros leak 30% of their audience in 18 seconds.
-The ones that don't share five structural traits.
+Most YouTube intros leak 30 percent of their audience in 18 seconds.
+The ones that do not share five structural traits, plus a sixth most playbooks miss.

 Abstract creator silhouette with glowing screens